Walpole Giants Teen Hike

 - Walpole has a visitor centre

-- Walpole is a small towns with minimal food outlets, groceries and accommodation
+- Walpole is a small town with minimal food outlets, groceries and accommodation

 Food and Water (What Do I Eat)